mc1arke/sonarqube-community-branch-plugin/README.md

 # SonarQube Community Branch Plugin

-A plugin for SonarQube to allow branch analysis in the Community version.
+A plugin for SonarQube to allow branch analysis and pull request decoration in the Community version.

 # Support